rahulhaque/cruise/README.md

 - MS Fonts
 - Wkhtmltopdf (qt patched)
 - Wkhtmltoimage (qt patched)
-- Oh-my-zsh with necessary plugins
+- Oh-my-zsh with auto-suggestions plugin

 Edit the dockerfile in `~/.cruise/docker` directory if default is not what you're looking for.
 Then rebuild the image again with `-f` option like - `cruise build -v 8.1 -f`.